Early works and final geotechnical investigations

-The Hobsons Bay Main Sewer is a critical part of Melbourne’s sewer network, transferring 30 percent of Melbourne’s wastewater to the Western Treatment Plant in Werribee.
-It runs from Westgate Park in Port Melbourne to Scienceworks in Spotswood, crossing underneath the Yarra River.
-The sewer was constructed in the 1960s and is deteriorating to the point where it needs to be rehabilitated.
+The Hobsons Bay Main Sewer is a critical part of Melbourne’s sewer network, transferring around 30 percent of Melbourne’s wastewater to the Western Treatment Plant.
+The existing sewer was first constructed in the 1960s, it is now reaching the end of its service life and requires rehabilitation.

 This project is part of Melbourne Water’s commitment to protecting Melbourne’s bays and waterways from environmental harm and ensuring the reliability of our sewer network.